5up3rc/hosttool/README.md

 Contributions are more than welcome!
 Feel free to make a pull request and, if accepted, it will be merged in the next update.

 ## License
-hosttool is released under the [MIT License](https://opensource.org/licenses/MIT).
+Host Tool is released under the [MIT License](https://opensource.org/licenses/MIT).